Skip to content

 ElastiCache clusters should not use the default subnet group

-If you manage resources directly, configure the relevant Terraform AWS provider resources to meet this control.
+Use AWS provider resources directly.
 See docs for the resources involved: aws_elasticache_cluster.

 resource "aws_elasticache_cluster" "this" {